Dose interval for two-dose vaccines

 Treatment with Covid-19 monoclonal antibodies or convalescent plasma

-There are currently no data on the safety and efficacy of Covid-19 vaccines in subjects who have received monoclonal antibodies or convalescent plasma for treatment.
-Based on the estimated half-life of these products and evidence that suggests that reinfection is unusual within 3 months of the previous infection, vaccination should be delayed for 3 months after receiving monoclonal antibodies or convalescent plasma.
-The reason for postponing vaccination is to prevent possible interference of antibody treatment with the immune response elicited by the vaccine (according to the recommendations of the Czech Vaccination Society).
+There are currently no data on the safety and efficacy of covid-19 vaccines in persons who have received monoclonal antibodies or convalescent plasma.
+Based on the estimated half-life of these products and the above findings on the duration of protection, which suggest that reinfection is unusual within 3 to 6 months after the previous infection, the Czech Vaccinology Society of the Czech Medical Association of JEP recommends postponing vaccination for 3 months after receiving monoclonal antibodies or convalescent plasma.
+The reason for postponing vaccination is to prevent possible interference between antibody treatment and the vaccine-induced immune response.

 Simultaneous application of other vaccines

-Due to the lack of data on the safety and efficacy of Covid-19 vaccination when co-administering another vaccine, it is not recommended to co-administer with any other vaccines.
-The administration of another vaccine (live attenuated and non-live) is recommended at least 14 days after the application of the Covid-19 vaccine.
-If another vaccine is inadvertently administered within these 14 days, it is not necessary to repeat the dose of any of the vaccines (as recommended by the Czech Vaccination Society).
+Due to the lack of data on the safety and efficacy of vaccination against Covid-19 when administering another vaccine simultaneously, the Czech Vaccinology Society of the Czech Medical Association of JEP does not recommend the simultaneous administration of any other vaccines.
+The administration of another vaccine (live-attenuated and non-live) is recommended at least 14 days after a dose of the covid-19 vaccine.
+However, if another vaccine is inadvertently administered within this 14-day period, it is not necessary to repeat the dose of any of the vaccines.